core-interaction/core-interaction.github.io/topic/responsive/index.md

-## Other `@media` features
+## Other media features

-The most common media queries will be *width*/*height*/*orientation*—for adjusting your layouts.
-But `@media` has some [more tricks up its](https://developer.mozilla.org/en-US/docs/Web/CSS/@media#media_features) sleeve with testing for other browser features.
+The most common media queries, by far, will be *width*/<wbr>*height*/<wbr>*orientation*&#8288;—for adjusting your layouts.
+But `@media` has some [more tricks](https://developer.mozilla.org/en-US/docs/Web/CSS/@media#media_features) up its sleeve with testing for other browser features.
 We’ll look at some of the handy/common ones.

-### `screen` / `print`
+### `screen` vs. `print`

 In all of our above examples, there is an implied *[media type](https://developer.mozilla.org/en-US/docs/Web/CSS/@media#media_types)* of `screen`—since that is usually what we are concerned with on the web.
 But there is also one for `print`!
 You can use these to segment styles to one medium or the other.

-{% include figure.html src='/example/media-print/demo' %}

-You can see the `print` style in action by clicking *Original* in the upper corner, then ⌘-P to print.
-It is still *A Thing*, though really often forgotten about in modern web design/projects.
+{% include figure.html src='/example/media-print/demo' caption='You can see the `print` style in action by the arrow in the upper corner, then ⌘-P to print.
+It is still *A Thing*, though often forgotten about in modern web design/projects.' height='44rem' %}

 ### `hover`

 Another common one is `hover`, to detect whether a browser has an input device that supports *hovering*—which really just means a mouse, on laptop/desktop computers.
-Mobile *touch-based* systems don’t have this behavior (and sometimes react oddly to `:hover` CSS), so you might need to adjust your interfaces to work in the absence of this state.
+Mobile *touch-based* systems don’t have this behavior (and sometimes react oddly to `:hover` CSS), so you should adjust your interfaces to work in the absence of this state.

-{% include figure.html src='/example/media-hover/demo' %}

-If you view this on your phone, the `aside` should be visible without interaction.
+{% include figure.html src='/example/media-hover/demo' caption='If you view this on your phone, the `aside` should be visible without interaction.
 On your computer, you’ll have to mouse over the `div`.
-Note how this is written with a *[mobile first](#mobile-first-design)* style, only adding the hover later/lower for folks who have it!
+Note how this is written with a [*mobile first*](#mobile-first-design) style, only adding the hover state later/lower for folks who have it!' height='29rem' %}

-*Hover states are a good thing for progressive enhancement, as we did here—to add them in after you have a working mobile design!
-Since maybe a third to a half of your audience (depending on your project) won’t see them.*
+Hover states are a good thing for progressive enhancement, as we did here—to add them in after you have a working mobile design!
+Since maybe a third to a half of your audience (depending on your project) won’t see them.